 In addition to Selina, Bruce/Batman’s psychosis is reflected in his villains.
 The Joker begins life as Jack Napier, a gangster who probably should be running the organized crime in Gotham City, but he’s stuck as Boss Carl Grissom’s lieutenant.
 He is, in every respect, a man repressed; he takes orders from “an old man,” he isn’t respected by the bad cops on his outfit’s payroll, he gets sent on jobs that are beneath him (despite Grissom having an ulterior motive for putting him in charge of the Axis Chemicals robbery, you get the impression Jack gets the short end of the stick pretty often), he has to sneak around with the girl he wants because she belongs to a lesser man.
 Yet, through it all, Jack believes in his own greatness; he adores himself in the mirror, he threatens the District Attorney, he carries on an affair with the girl who is denied him and he strong-arms the crooked cop while insisting he will one day take what’s his.
 But still, he’s forced into the role society (even if it is the criminal fringe of society) demands he hold, just like Bruce when he’s not Batman; when Jack holds his Joker playing card, it’s like his longing for the freedom to be who he was meant to be.

 That gift is afforded to him by Batman via a bath in toxic chemicals.
 When he emerges as the Joker, it sets him free, as being Batman sets Bruce free.
 He kills Grissom and takes over the Gotham underworld, murdering anyone else who stands in his way and outfitting his henchmen in jackets that bear his image.
 He causes absolute chaos and destruction, no longer beholden to the profit motive or people who refuse to dream big.
 He makes the woman he desires a deformed monster like himself, then kills her when he decides he’s no longer interested.
 (He claims she killed herself, but his smashing the mask when he says so, combined with his lustful pursuit of Vicki, indicates that the Joker was the one who shoved her out that window.)
 As Batman is Bruce Wayne’s true identity, so is the Joker Jack Napier’s.
-He and Batman go to war with each other, oblivious to the fact that they’re more alike than either one of them would care to admit – though when Vicki says that some believe Batman is as crazy as the Joker, his silent glare suggests a part of him knows that to be true.
+He and Batman go to war with each other, oblivious to the fact that they’re more alike than either one of them would care to admit – though when Vicki says that some believe Batman is as crazy as the Joker, Bruce’s silent glare suggests a part of him knows that to be true.
 And, finally, the two of them create each other, Joker by killing Bruce’s parents many years ago, Batman by dropping Jack into the chemicals.
 The two arch-nemeses, opposite sides of the same coin, are responsible for letting each other free to be who they really are.

 The Penguin is another mirror for Batman in that his origin is incredibly similar, only with a dark twist: while Bruce has his parents taken from him, Oswald Cobblepot is cast out, an unwanted deformity denied the life he deserved by those who were supposed to love him.
 He and Bruce both hate the world for its cruelty, but while Bruce’s tragedy pushes him to protect the innocent, Penguin’s motives are selfish; Penguin becomes the aggressor instead of the protector, forcing the innocent to feel his pain and, upon being goaded by Max Shreck, taking the privilege and esteem that had been stolen from him by his parents.
 Underneath it all, though, is the mania of the criminally insane, and this is why Bruce is initially the only one who can see through Penguin’s façade; it takes a psychopath to spot a psychopath, and Bruce sees quite a bit of his own demons in Oswald Cobbelpot’s eyes.
 It’s very much a “There but for the grace of God go I” theme, as Batman and the Penguin, while sharing a tragic background, use it as motivation for different ends.
 This is best encapsulated when Penguin kidnaps all the firstborn sons of Gotham with the intent of drowning them, only for Batman to rescue them; Oswald wants the children to share his misery while Bruce wants to spare them from his own.